BifrostXR/Pulse/README.md

 Below that you will find two buttons:

 **Calibrate:** Used to calibrate the device to the user's hand.
-When the button is pressed the user will be prompted to open their hand fully and a countdown will begin (5s).
-Once the open pose has been measured, the user will then be prompted to make a fist.
-For best calibration, we recommend positioning the thumb over the other four fingers.
+When the button is pressed the user will be prompted to spread their hand fully and a countdown will begin (5s).
+Once the pose has been measured, the user will then be prompted to flatten their hand.
+Please move all five fingers together while remaining open.
+FInally, the user will be prompted to make a fist.
+For best calibration, we recommend positioning the thumb under the other four fingers.

 **Align:** Used to align the mounted tracker or controller with the user's hand.
 Pressing the button will freeze the location of the tracker and begin a countdown (10s).
 The user can then positon their own hand to line up with the model in-game.
 Once the alignment feels correct, please wait until the timer ends and tracking will resume with the correct alligment.

+Make sure to turn up your volume!
+For both Calibration and Alignment, there will be audio queues so that you can perform the processes easily in VR.

 # Still To Come

 As this is the beta release, there are still many features that will role out in the coming weeks/months.

-1) Full splay support.
+1) ~~Full splay support.~~
-2) Improved adaptive haptics (Including customization.)
+2) ~~Support for custom bindings~~
+3) Adaptive haptics
-3) Joystick emulation and button input gestures.
+4) Joystick emulation and button input gestures.
+5) More!

 # Troubleshooting

-Please report any bugs in the issues tab!
+Please report issues in this repository's **issues tab**.
+Issues reported on the Discord are less likely to be seen!